AlexJWayne/Lysertron/README.md

 Now every layer you have created in your `background`, `midground` and `foreground` directories will be compiled and submitted to the server.

 But be patient, for now there is a review process in place.
 If deemed worthy, the layer will be approved and will enter the rotation of layers available on the homepage.
 This approval is necesary since many peoples code must play nice with each other.
 If one layer raises exceptions, it could kill the entire visualization.
 Also, noone wants this thing covered in penis.
 The plan is to have better community review tools, coming soon...

+## Using Plain JavaScript

+CoffeeScript not your thing?
+No worries.

+1. Rename your `main.coffee` to `main.js`.
+2. Extend `Lysertron.Layer` to create your class: `var MyLayer = Lysertron.Layer.extend()`
+3. Add methods to the prototype: `MyLayer.prototype.onBeat = function(beat) { ... }`

+See `foreground/example/main.js` for a commented JavScript version of the foreground example layer.

 ## Adding your own music